sdgilley/azureml-previews/previews/interactive-job/README.md

   "my_jupyterlab":
     type: "JupyterLab"
 ```
+You can also put `sleep <specific time>` at the end of the command to speicify the amount of time you want to reserve the compute resource.
+Note that if you put `sleep infinity`, you will need to cancel the job after you finish the work.
+We are working on an auto termination policy for this scenario.
+The format follows:
+* sleep 1s
+* sleep 1m
+* sleep 1h
+* sleep 1d
 3. Run command `az ml job create --workspace-name <your workspace name> --resource-group <your resource group name> --subscription <sub-id> --file <path to your job yaml file> `

 ### Submit an interactive job via AzureML studio portal